carlosverissimo3001/FEUP-MNEC/Study Case 2 - AptDeco/AptDeco.md

 #### 3.5.2 Proprietary Scheduling & Logistics Technology

-AptDeco's primary competitive advantage was providing the cheapest, highest quality, and most scalable delivery experience in the market.
+AptDeco's primary competitive advantage was providing the cheapest, highest quality, and most scalable delivery w in the market.

 | - | AptDeco | Traditional Delivery |
 | - | ------- | -------------------- |